-Today, the U.S. Senate Committee on Commerce, Science and Transportation passed the Orbital Sustainability (ORBITS) Act, a bipartisan bill to establish a first-of-its-kind demonstration program to reduce the amount of space junk in orbit.
-Senator Maria Cantwell (D-Wash.), Chair of the Committee, joined Sens.
-John Hickenlooper (D-Colo.), Cynthia Lummis (R-Wyo.), Roger Wicker (R-Miss.), Kyrsten Sinema (I-Ariz.) and Dianne Feinstein (D-Calif.) in introducing the bill in February.
-The bill now heads to the Senate floor.
+Yesterday, the U.S. Senate unanimously passed the Orbital Sustainability (ORBITS) Act, a bipartisan bill to establish a first-of-its-kind demonstration program to reduce the amount of space junk in orbit.
+U.S. Senator Maria Cantwell (D-Wash.), Chair of the Committee, joined Sens.
+John Hickenlooper (D-Colo.), Cynthia Lummis (R-Wyo.), Roger Wicker (R-Miss.) and Kyrsten Sinema (I-Ariz.) in introducing the bill in February and it passed the Committee in July.
+It now heads to the House.

-There are approximately 8,000 metric tons of “space junk” currently in orbit, including at least 900,000 individual pieces of debris that are potentially lethal to satellites.
+“Space junk,” or orbital debris, currently poses a threat to human space exploration, scientific research missions and emerging commercial space services.
+There are approximately 8,000 metric tons of space junk currently in orbit, including at least 900,000 individual pieces of debris that are potentially lethal to satellites.
 Because of the magnitude of the current debris, simply preventing more debris in the future is not enough.

-Every year there are cases of space junk falling to Earth.
-Recently, a car-sized object landed in Australia.
+Every year, there are cases of space junk falling to Earth.
+A car-sized object landed in Australia over the summer.
 In Washington state, a large piece of space junk crashed into a farmer’s property in March 2021.
 Washington state companies, including Seattle-based satellite servicer Starfish Space, have advocated for the acceleration of space debris removal efforts.
-Other Washington companies like SpaceX, Amazon’s Kuiper Systems and Stoke Space Technologies are also looking for new ways to reduce debris from accumulating in space in the first place or have been threatened by debris.
+Other companies in Washington state, like SpaceX, Amazon’s Kuiper Systems and Stoke Space Technologies, are also looking for new ways to reduce debris from accumulating in space in the first place or have been threatened by debris.

 The ORBITS Act would:

-- Direct NASA, the Department of Commerce Office of Space Commerce (OSC) and the National Space Council to publish a list of debris that pose the greatest risk to orbiting spacecraft;
+- Direct the Department of Commerce Office of Space Commerce (OSC) to publish a list of debris that poses the greatest risk to orbiting spacecraft;

-- Establish a NASA program to demonstrate removal of debris from orbit, to accelerate the development of required technologies;
+- Establish a NASA program to demonstrate the removal of debris from orbit to accelerate the development of required technologies;

 - Encourage consistent orbital debris regulations by initiating a multi-agency update to existing orbital debris standards applicable to Government systems; and